ct-clmsn/zmq-collectives-rs/README.md

 * Gather
 * Barrier

-### Configuring Distributed Programs
+### Configuring Distributed Program Execution

-Environment variables are used to configure distributed runs of SPMD applications using this library.
-Each of these environment variables needs to be supplied to correctly run programs.
+This library requires the use of environment variables to configure distributed runs of SPMD applications.
+Each of the following environment variables needs to be supplied to correctly run programs:

 * ZMQ_COLLECTIVES_NRANKS
 * ZMQ_COLLECTIVES_RANK
 * ZMQ_COLLECTIVES_ADDRESSES

-ZMQ_COLLECTIVES_NRANKS unsigned integer value indicating how many processes (instances or copies of the program) are running.
+ZMQ_COLLECTIVES_NRANKS - unsigned integer value indicating
+how many processes (instances or copies of the program) are running.

-ZMQ_COLLECTIVES_RANK unsigned integer value indicating the process instance this program represents.
+ZMQ_COLLECTIVES_RANK - unsigned integer value indicating
+the process instance this program represents.
 This is analogous to a user provided thread id.
 The value must be 0 or less than ZMQ_COLLECTIVES_NRANKS.

-ZMQ_COLLECTIVES_ADDRESSES should contain a ',' delimited
+ZMQ_COLLECTIVES_ADDRESSES - should contain a ',' delimited
 list of ip addresses and ports.
 The list length should be equal to the integer value of ZMQ_COLLECTIVES_NRANKS.
 An example for a 2 rank application is below: